 Packaging refers to the enclosing and containment of goods within a box, or other material for display and sale.
 However, packaging can also refer to presentation folders in the case of a service oriented business.

 For example, if you are a local medical facility, your packaging may include a presentation folder and additional flyers and brochures enclosed within the presentation folder.
 Your packaging or folder design is critical in how your customers view your brand identity and company.
+Creating a QR code for your packaging that connects to your website, resource pages or social media could be an effective touchpoint for customer engagement and improved customer success.
 Keeping things professional helps promote a more positive and favorable view of your business.

 In working with a local taco shop restaurant, they began making homemade salsa.
 When I met with the owners, they were placing their salsa in regular jars, with just a label that listed the mildness or spiciness of the salsa.
 It goes without saying that this package is bad since there is no hint at the name of the restaurant and even its logo.
 In this case, we were eager to change the label adding the identification signs.